CBIIT/bento-docs/source/configuration/data-access-request-service.md

 Access to data can be controlled as a single entity or at the node level.
 Controlling data at the node level requires a node from the data model to be identified and specified upon initial set up of the respective data commons.

-### Node_Level_Access
+### Node-Level_Access

-	* Acceptable values for Node Level Access are True or False.
+	* Acceptable values are True or False.
 The default value is True.

-	* If value is True, data access is controlled at the node-level and Node Displayed Label parameter must be specified.
+	* If value is True, data access is controlled at the node-level and the Node_Label parameter must be specified.

 	* If value is False, there is no ability to control data access at the node-level and instead users will either have access to all of the data or none of the data based upon authentication and authorization.